ethersphere/SWIPs/SWIPs/swip-adaptive-node-protocol.md

 The peers of the node may need to adjust their behavior towards the node when these capabilities change.
 Therefore, a protocol is required to inform the peers of changes in capabilities.

-The motivation is critical for SWIPs that want to change the Swarm protocol.
-It should clearly explain why the existing protocol specification is inadequate to address the problem that the SWIP solves.
-SWIP submissions without sufficient motivation may be rejected outright.

 ## Specification

 Upon initial connection, capabilities can be transmitted already within the handshake message.